mylesmangum/UVSim/README.md

 #### Top Buttons
 - **Open Program File**: Load a `.txt` BasicML file from any file system.
 - **Run Program**: Execute loaded or edited instructions via file selected by user.
 - **Convert 4->6**: Converts a `.txt` file with 4 digit words to one with 6 digits instead.
 Select the file that you would like to change, and then after selected save it as any other name to convert it.
+To run the converted file, you will need to reopen the file with the Open button.
 - **Save As**: Save the current program (with format validation).
 - **Clear Output**: Clears the output pane.
 - **Customize**: Opens color selection tools (primary/secondary).